harsh-dev-ops/mongodb/README.md

 - **PyMongo**: Direct interaction with MongoDB for CRUD and aggregation operations.
 - **Beanie**: An ODM leveraging Pydantic for schema modeling and asynchronous workflows.
 - **Motor**: An asynchronous MongoDB driver for high-performance applications.
+- **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python, based on standard Python type hints.
 ---

 ## Prerequisites